lambdageek/cppguide-wip/cppguide.md

     declarations of classes from other namespaces, except for definitions of `extern "C"` functions` which will generally follow after the namespace.

-        // In the .h file
+        // In the .hpp file
         namespace mynamespace {

-        // All declarations are within the namespace scope.
+        	// All declarations are within the namespace scope. class MyClass {
-        // Notice the lack of indentation.
-        class MyClass {
          	public:
           		...
-          void Foo();
+        		void
+				Foo ();
         	};

         }  // namespace mynamespace

         // In the .cpp file
         namespace mynamespace {

-        // Definition of functions is within scope of the namespace. void MyClass::Foo() {
+        	// Definition of functions is within scope of the namespace. void
+			MyClass::Foo() {
           	...
         	}

         }  // namespace mynamespace

     More complex `.cpp` files might have additional details, like using-declarations.

-        #include "a.h"
+        #include "a.hpp"

         namespace mynamespace {

         	using ::foo::bar;

-        ...code for mynamespace...    // Code goes against the left margin.
+        	...code for mynamespace...

         }  // namespace mynamespace